October 6th, 2017

 Muslim Community Network seeks a dedicated part-time Youth Program Coordinator to lead and implement the MY NYC Bridge Mentoring Program.
 The Program Coordinator is a go-getter who passionately believes in the power of youth to lead positive social change and has a strong track record working in youth empowerment.
-The MY NYC Bridge program is the only mentoring program in NYC for Muslim teen boys and engages youth in personal, social, leadership and professional development, encourages civic engagement through community service, and develops their confidence and identity as well- rounded individuals.
+The MY NYC Bridge program is the only mentoring program for Muslim teen boys in New York City.
+The program engages youth in personal, social, leadership and professional development, encourages civic engagement through community service, and develops their confidence and identity as well- rounded individuals.

-The Program Coordinator will have the opportunity to develop first-hand knowledge of project planning, implementation and evaluation.
+The Program Coordinator will have the opportunity for hands-on engagement with project planning, implementation and evaluation.
 This position is part-time and is an excellent opportunity for a graduate student.
-The Program Coordinator will serve approximately 15 hours per month and must be available some nights and occasional weekends when meetings and program events occur.
-He or she will report to the Executive Director.
+The Program Coordinator will report to the Program Director and will work approximately 20 hours per month and must be available some nights and occasional weekends when meetings and program events occur.

 About Muslim Community Network